Sweet Tooth (TV series): Development

 On November 16, 2018, it was announced that streaming service Hulu had given a pilot order to a potential television series adaptation of the comic book series.
-The pilot was expected to be written and directed by Jim Mickle who was also set to executive produce alongside Robert Downey Jr., Susan Downey, Amanda Burrell and Linda Moran.
+The pilot was expected to be written and directed by Jim Mickle, who was also set to executive produce alongside Robert Downey Jr., Susan Downey, Amanda Burrell and Linda Moran.
 Production companies involved with the pilot were slated to consist of Team Downey and Warner Bros.
 Television.
 On April 9, 2020, it was announced that the series had been moved from Hulu to Netflix.
 On May 12, 2020, Netflix had given the production a series order that consists of eight episodes with Evan Moore attached to the series as a producer and Beth Schwartz served as a writer, an executive producer, and co-showrun alongside Mickle.
 On July 29, 2021, Netflix renewed the series for an 8-episode second season.

 Lemire has acknowledged that the series has a lighter tone than the comic book series, stating that he and Mickle wanted the series to bring a new perspective to the post-apocalyptic genre after what they believed to be an oversaturation of dark dystopian fiction released since the original comic was published.
+On May 3, 2023, Netflix renewed the series for a third and final season.

 Casting

-On May 12, 2020, Christian Convery, Nonso Anozie, Adeel Akhtar, and Will Forte were cast in starring roles while James Brolin is set to narrate the series.
+On May 12, 2020, Christian Convery, Nonso Anozie, Adeel Akhtar, and Will Forte were cast in starring roles with James Brolin set to narrate the series.
 On July 30, 2020, Dania Ramirez joined the main cast.
 On August 19, 2020, Neil Sandilands was cast in an undisclosed capacity.
 On September 30, 2020, Stefania LaVie Owen joined the cast in a starring role.
 On November 2, 2020, Aliza Vellani was promoted to series regular ahead of the series premiere.

-In March 2023, Naledi Murray, Neil Sandilands and Marlon Williams were promoted to series regulars while Christopher Cooper Jr. and Yonas Kibreab joined the cast as series regulars for the second season.
+In March 2023, Naledi Murray, Neil Sandilands and Marlon Williams were promoted to series regulars while Christopher Cooper Sean Jr. and Yonas Kibreab joined the cast as series regulars for the second season.
+In May 2023, it was reported that Rosalind Chao and Amy Seimetz had been promoted to series regulars while Cara Gee and Ayazhan Dalabayeva were cast as series regulars for the third season.
+In April 2024, it was announced that Kelly Marie Tran joined the third season a new series regular.

 Filming

 In July 2020, New Zealand granted the series permission to film, despite the recent travel restrictions due to the COVID-19 pandemic.
 On September 30, 2020, it was reported that the series had resumed filming after the COVID-19 pandemic halted production months earlier, with filming concluding around mid-December 2020.
-Filming for the second season took place in New Zealand from January to May 2022.
+Filming for the second season ended in early June 2022.
+In May 2023, it was reported that the third and final season had already been filmed in New Zealand.

 Release

 The first season of Sweet Tooth was released on June 4, 2021.
-The eight-episode second season is scheduled to premiere on April 27, 2023.
+The eight-episode second season premiered on April 27, 2023.
+The third season was released on June 6, 2024.